Konstantin-2/copyso/README.md

-Copy executable files and their dependencies
+Copy executable files and their dependencies (so-files).
-Useful when create own Linux Live CD
+Useful when create custom Linux Live CD.